tiprankstipranks

 If we are unable to maintain and enhance our brand, or if events occur that damage our reputation and brand, our ability to maintain and expand our customer base may be impaired, and our business and financial results may be harmed.

 Maintaining, promoting, and enhancing our brand is critical to maintaining and expanding our customer base.
 We seek to build our brand through a mix of free and paid initiatives.
-We market our platform and products through free information resources on our website, including our blog and online digital marketing courses (including through our Semrush Academy), pay-per-click advertisements on search engines and social networking sites, participation in social networking sites, and free and paid banner advertisements on other websites.
+We market our platform and products through free information resources on our website, including our blog and online digital marketing courses (including through our Semrush Academy), pay-per-click advertisements on search engines and social networking sites, participation in social networking sites, free and paid banner advertisements on other websites, participation at annual industry conferences, and by hosting our own marketing conference (Spotlight by Semrush).
 The strength of our brand further drives free traffic sources, including customer referrals, word-of-mouth, and direct searches for our "Semrush" name, or web presence solutions, in search engines.
 In addition, we maintain relationships with agencies and affiliates to further increase brand awareness and generate customer demand.
 To the extent that new customers are increasingly derived from paid as opposed to free marketing initiatives, our customer acquisition cost will increase.
 Beyond direct sales and marketing efforts, maintaining and enhancing our brand will depend largely on our ability to continue to provide a well-designed, useful, reliable, and innovative platform, efficient sales process, and high-quality customer service, which we may not do successfully.

 Production